wso2/docs-choreo-dev/en/docs/tutorials/construct-statements.md

 - Documentation for functions and methods to easily configure parameters

-This guide walks you through the steps to build the following statement using the Statement-Editor.
+This guide walks you through the steps to build the following statement using the Statement Editor.

 ```
 string maxValue = "Max : " + int0:max(30, -89).toString();